yxLOL/yxLOL.github.io/_posts/2023-09-25-psych-notes.md

 algorithm 一样的consciousness

-conscious (contact with the outside world) - UI
+- conscious (contact with the outside world) - UI
-ego: reality principle secondary-process thinking (compiler)
+- ego: reality principle secondary-process thinking (compiler)
-preconscious: material just beneath the surface of awareness (retrievable data)
+- preconscious: material just beneath the surface of awareness (retrievable data)
-ID: pleasure principle, primary-process thinking (底层代码/low-level code)
+- ID: pleasure principle, primary-process thinking (底层代码/low-level code)
-superego: moral imperitives (algorithms)
+- superego: moral imperitives (algorithms)
-unconscious: difficult to retrieve material, well below the surface of awareness (data structure for me)
+- unconscious: difficult to retrieve material, well below the surface of awareness (data structure for me)

 (I think Freud is basically describing a Catholic homosexual man who probably works for the church)

 What is his sexuality... (bisexual for sure)

-id - primitive, instinctive component of personality - demand immediate gratification of its urges ego - reality principle, seek to delay gratification until ddesired outcome superego - moral component that recommends right and wrong
+- id - primitive, instinctive component of personality - demand immediate gratification of its urges
+- ego - reality principle, seek to delay gratification until ddesired outcome
+- superego - moral component that recommends right and wrong

-Freud's model of personality dynamics,
+Freud's model of personality dynamics

 I think it's unnecessarily abstract.

-Repression (e.g coping mechanisms for PTSD) keep disressing thoughts and feelings buried in the unconsciousness (masking) projection (sheer human stupidity) Attributing one's own thoughts, feelings, or motives to another displacement (worse human stupidity) Diverting emotional feelings (usually anger) from their original source to a substitute source
+- Repression (e.g coping mechanisms for PTSD) keep disressing thoughts and feelings buried in the unconsciousness (masking)
+- projection (sheer human stupidity) Attributing one's own thoughts, feelings, or motives to another
+- displacement (worse human stupidity) Diverting emotional feelings (usually anger) from their original source to a substitute source

 I think I should not do clinical psych anymore...
 This is STUPID